 Petty crime occurs.
 Ensure that your personal belongings, passports and other travel documents are secure at all times.
 There have been instances of property being stolen from anchored yachts in the Grenadines.

-Traffic drives on the left.
 Road conditions are generally poor.
 Mountain roads are narrow and steep with few guardrails or markings.
 Roadside assistance is not widely available.
 Exercise caution, particularly after dark.
 Drive defensively at all times.

 Taxis and buses are relatively safe, but can be overcrowded and frequently travel at excessive speeds.

 The Government of Canada does not assess foreign domestic airlines’ compliance with international aviation safety standards.
 See Foreign domestic airlines for more information.

 Exercise caution when swimming, due to strong currents and undertow, especially around Trinity Falls, Warriacou and Mount Wynne.
 Do not swim alone, after hours or outside marked areas.
 Avoid deserted and unpatrolled beaches after dark.